All Episodes

 She said, she just laughed.

-But they've been like that from go, you know.
+But they've been like that from go, you know?

 It's super welcoming.

-We were putting meal packages together for the the children of Guatemala.
+We were putting meal packages together for the children of Guatemala and they send these dry food packets.

 And the thing I like about this church is that we serve underserved communities both in America and internationally.

-And so we're standing.
+And so we're standing there.

-100% of the the two friends of mine that are very active in it.
+The two friends of mine that are very active in it.

 Yep.